 This is not the type of pest that you may remove on your own.

-Not only can they harm you if you handled, but they carry a variety of infectious diseases.
+Not only can they harm you if you handled them, but they carry a variety of infectious diseases.
 Examples of these include salmonella, leptospirosis, giardiasis, baylisascaris procyonis, and rabies.

 Also known as the “black rat”, these rodents are about 6-8″ long and can cause quite a bit of structural damage.
 You might see gnaw marks around your home’s roof.
 You may also hear scratching noises in the attic.